Towards Lightweight Black-Box Attacks against Deep Neural Networks: Introduction

 In this work, we aim to reveal the potential threats of black-box attacks in the no-box setting, as mounting black-box attacks with highly limited accessible information leaves many models exposed to attack.
 Specifically, we challenge the previous believes by raising the following question: {\textit{Can black-box attacks success in the no-box setting?}} The doubts about the potential threats of the black-box attack are not groundless.
 Specifically, the potential threats of black-box attacks stem from two facts: a) adversarial examples can be generated by perturbing representations at shallow layers of DNNs~\cite{MSE-LOW,FDA_2020NIPS,Intermediate_layer_ICLR2016}; b) regarding the representation of shallow layers, there do not exist critical differences between those models learned from a few data and that of the whole training data.~\cite{low-level}

 Building upon the above facts, it is actually possible that an adversary can successfully mount attacks using limited samples, as powerful adversarial examples can be generated by attacking the shallow layers of DNNs trained on few samples.
 Concretely, the adversary can leverage available samples to construct a surrogate model to approximate the shallow layers of target models within acceptable errors.
 Consequently, adversarial examples can be generated by perturbing the features obtained from the shallow layers of the constructed surrogate model.
 As merely a few samples are required for attacking, we refer to black-box attacks in the no-box setting as \textit{lightweight black-box attacks}.
 Intuitively, the closer the surrogate model is to the target model, the higher the attack success rate the crafted adversarial examples have~\citep{scale}.
 If the approximation error of shallow layers is alleviated, the lightweight black-box attack can be as powerful as black-box attacks with complete training data.
-Hence, the main challenge to mounting a powerful lightweight attack is to mitigate the adverse impact caused by the approximation error of shallow layers.
+Hence, the main challenge to mounting a lightweight attack is to mitigate the adverse impact caused by the approximation error of shallow layers.